simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 categories: planning
 ---

-All good PhD's consist of regularly published work.
-Coupled with the need for an exploratory study to break open the research area (and hopefully give some publishable results).
+To start off my PhD, I'm going to conduct an exploratory study (and hopefully get some publishable results).

 This article will have the following structure; a brief recap of research methodologies, an outline of methodologies used by existing studies, possible methodologies for my study, and a justified choice of methodology (to be turned in an application).
 Research ethics will also need to be considered as applications take a while to be approved.